Have You Been Injured in an Accident with a GEICO Insured?

 - Personal Auto Accident: Driver, vehicle owner

-- Commercial Premises Accident: Building owner, lessee, maintenance contractor, realtor, security firm
+- Commercial Premises Accident: Building owner, lessee, maintenance contractor, realtor or security firm

-- Uninsured Motorist/Underinsured Motorist Claim: When an unidentified or uninsured driver injures a GEICO personal auto insured, GEICO must pay the claim as though they were the liability carrier.
+- Uninsured Motorist/Underinsured Motorist Claim: When a hit-and-run, uninsured or underinsured driver injures a GEICO personal auto insured, GEICO must pay the claim as though they were the liability carrier.
 Their duty to pay their insured’s injury claim is based on the other driver’s responsibility.

 What Kind Of Damages Can an Injury Victim Recover?

-We’ve settled and recovered judgments in our clients’ cases based on two categories: economic damages and general damages.
+We settle and recover judgments in our clients’ cases based on two categories: economic damages and general damages.
 Illinois juries also award punitive damages if a defendant’s actions were fraudulent, intentional, willful, or wanton.
-One job of a personal injury attorney is to ensure insurance companies like GEICO take this range of potential damages into account in negotiating a settlement of a claim.
+Our lawyers make sure insurance companies like GEICO take this range of potential damages into account when negotiating a settlement.

 Economic damages reimburse current and future expenses.
-The out-of-pocket costs are far higher when the injured person sustains catastrophic injuries.
+The out-of-pocket costs are far higher when an accident victim sustains catastrophic injuries.